fkahraman/WordLS/README.md

 ----
 The `setup_Encoding.py` file must be run first to create the source files and data.
 It should not be forgotten that this file will pull and process the products in the `words.txt` file.

 We are ready to model after the data is created.
-Select one of the RF or ANN modeling files and run it.Then the model will be creating in Model folder.
+Select one of the RF or Mixed modeling files and run it.Then the model will be creating in Model folder.

 Finally, you will find some example in `predict.py` file.